chrisbouchard/discord-fate-bot/README.md

 ## Inviting the Bot

-There isn't currently a public instance of this bot available for invite.
+There isn't currently a public instance of Discord Fate Bot available for invite.
 If you host your own copy, the bot will log an invite URL when it connects to Discord.
 Currently, the bot will ask for the following Discord permissions.

 * Add reactions
     * To leave a :+1: once it has processed a message.